 - Steroids can be injected near the affected hip to help reduce inflammation.

 - stretching routines, including tai chi and light yoga

-- moderate-intensity exercises, such as walking and swimming
+- moderate intensity exercises, such as walking, biking, and swimming

 - heat or ice therapies

-Your doctor may recommend physical therapy as a complement to medications and natural remedies for PsA.
-The goal of physical therapy is to help you move better — with PsA in the hip, the focus is to help increase your range of motion so you can walk more comfortably.
+The goal of physical therapy is to help you move better.
+With PsA in the hip, the focus is to help increase your range of motion so you can move more comfortably.